 I have been quilting for 14 years - I started when my daughter was born with a sun bonnet sue crib quilt but I have been sewing since I was 8 (well that's when I got my first sewing machine).
 I have been designing my own patterns for a while now - maybe 5 years or more and have been paper piecing since quilt number 2.

 In late 2012, Michelle joined the Fandom in Stitches' staff as our Monday author.
-She is also a There and Back Again designer.

 Catherine Magraith (hardhatcat)

 Mum of two young boys, I’m also a Civil/Traffic Engineer in the office and a knitting/sewing crafty person at home.
 Although I have been sewing general items since I was about 8, I got interested in quilting with Jennifer Ofenstein’s Harry Potter quilt blocks.
 That meant I also had to learn to PP. Thanks to Jennifer and her great online tutorials I learned to do both and it wasn’t long and I was starting to design my own.
 I’ve designed for a few fandoms including Harry Potter, but have done a lot of work on Twilight themed quilt blocks and have participated in a few Twilight themed charity fundraiser quilts.

 I’m also known for my love of chickens (I have pet chickens) and have designed several chicken themed blocks over the years.